andydunstall/piko/docs/manage/configure.md

     # A prefix for the node ID.
     #
-    # Pico will generate a unique random identifier for the node and append it to
+    # Piko will generate a unique random identifier for the node and append it to
     # the given prefix.
     #
     # Such as you could use the node or pod  name as a prefix, then add a unique